rescript-react-native/rescript-react-native/src/components/Pressable.md

 Pressable is a Core Component wrapper that can detect various stages of press interactions on any of it's defined children.

+⚠️ Current `Pressable` is deprecated, prefer `Pressable_` with the use of interactionState

 ## How it works

 On an element wrapped by `Pressable`: